Kolaghat: Civic administration and utility services

 Kolaghat Census Town looks after civic affairs in the town.
 There is a proposal to upgrade it to a Municipality after including the railway area under its jurisdiction.
 As of now responsibility of civic amenities in railway area lies with the Divisional Railway Master, South Eastern Rly.
 Division who is also the head of railway establishment in Kolaghat.

 State-owned Bharat Sanchar Nigam Limited, or BSNL, as well as private enterprises, among them Vodafone-idea(Vi), Airtel, Jio and are the leading telephone, cell phone and internet service providers in the city.

-Private-owned among them Appollo Pharmacy and Medplus are the leading Pharmacy Shop, medical service providers in the city.